-Each year, many seniors fall victim to elder financial abuse, which takes the form of credit card schemes, forged checks, bad investment scams and much more.
+Each year, many seniors fall victim to elder financial abuse, which can take the form of credit card schemes, forged checks, bad investment scams and much more.

-Money expert Clark Howard says that he’s heard of some outrageous stories involving elders being exploited.
+Clark says that he’s heard of some outrageous stories involving elders being exploited.

 Clark recommends some specific ways to help prevent elder abuse of your loved ones: